Positive feedback: In psychology

 Winner (1996) described gifted children as driven by positive feedback loops involving setting their own learning course, this feeding back satisfaction, thus further setting their learning goals to higher levels and so on.
 Winner termed this positive feedback loop as a rage to master.
 Vandervert (2009a, 2009b) proposed that the child prodigy can be explained in terms of a positive feedback loop between the output of thinking/performing in working memory, which then is fed to the cerebellum where it is streamlined, and then fed back to working memory thus steadily increasing the quantitative and qualitative output of working memory.
 Vandervert also argued that this working memory/cerebellar positive feedback loop was responsible for language evolution in working memory.

 In economics

 Markets with social influence

-Product recommendations and information about past purchases have been shown to influence consumers' choices significantly whether it is for music, movie, book, technological, and other type of products.
+Product recommendations and information about past purchases have been shown to influence consumers' choices significantly, whether it is for music, movies, books, technological, and other types of products.
 Social influence often induces a rich-get-richer phenomenon (Matthew effect) where popular products tend to become even more popular.